wgledbetter/do2obs/README.md

 - [X] Rename photos to YYYY-MM-DD-HHMM
 - [X] Output files should be YYYY-MM-DD-HHMM.md
 - [X] Location metadata should conform to the obsidian-map-view pattern
-- [ ] Create tags and frontmatter to indicate journal source
+- [X] Create tags and frontmatter to indicate journal source
+- [X] Preserve tags